QED-92/cyber-security/modules/sql-injections/sql-injections.md

 ![Filtered output](images/shipping-port.png)

-Based on the URL he assumes that the back-end SQL query looks something like this:
+Based on the URL the attacker assumes that the back-end SQL query looks something like this:

 ```sql
 SELECT * FROM ports WHERE port_code = 'cn';
 ```

-He initiates the SQL injection discovery process by injecting a single quote `'` and observes the applications behavior.
+The attacker initiates the SQL injection discovery process by injecting a single quote `'` and observes the application's behavior.

 ```
 http://94.237.54.192:55159/search.php?port_code='